ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/restore-backup.dotnet.markdown

-﻿# Operations : Server : How to Restore Database from Backup?
+﻿# Operations : Server : How to Restore a Database from the Backup

-To restore database from backup use **RestoreBackupOperation**.
+To restore a database from its backup, use **RestoreBackupOperation**.

-{NOTE This article describes restoring database using C# client.
-You can also restore database using [RavenDB Studio](../../../studio/server/databases/create-new-database/from-backup). /}
+{NOTE This article describes restoring a database using a C# client.
+You can also restore a database using [RavenDB Studio](../../../studio/server/databases/create-new-database/from-backup). /}

 ## Syntax